 To keep the competition at a healthy level gamification can also encourage collaboration within teams to ensure the group can meet or exceed common goals.
 It can stimulate and reward the sharing of knowledge and demonstrate how an individual Agent is contributing to team success.

 Training of new staff plus continual professional development (CPD) can also be enhanced via gamification particularly because of its online nature.
 With e-learning, Agents can be recognized and rewarded for successfully completing specific training modules and encouraged to continue further.
 The training can also be undertaken in a more flexible manner.
 Certain modules can be completed when Agents have free time or even during quiet periods when they’re at their workstations.
 This helps reduce training costs and puts the Agents in control of when and how they learn.

 When used effectively gamification increases an Agent’s job satisfaction, improves performance and introduces an element of fun into the workplace.
 This has obvious advantages for the company they’re working for and is not merely an altruistic management objective.

-An engaged, motivated and high performing Agent is likely to stay longer in their role – which reduces employee turnover and the costs associated with this issue.
+An engaged, motivated and high-performing Agent is likely to stay longer in their role – which reduces employee turnover and the costs associated with this issue.
 They’re also likely to have reduced instances of absenteeism – which reduces productivity and stretches other team members.
-Training can be delivered more effectively with gamification and, most importantly, an engaged, motivated and high performing Agent is likely to deliver a higher level of service to the customer.
-This, in turn, drives customer satisfaction and loyalty which has a positive impact on a company’s sales, brand image, and the bottom line.
+Training can be delivered more effectively with gamification and, most importantly, an engaged, motivated and high-performing Agent is likely to deliver a higher level of service to the customer.
+This, in turn, drives customer satisfaction and loyalty which has a positive impact on a company’s sales, brand image, and bottom line.

 Happy Agents equals happy customers.
 It’s a simple formula yet one that is extremely effective.
 And one in which gamification has a major role to play in solving the equation.